Ulcerative Colitis Symptoms and Chinese Herbal Medicine Care

 - Severe abdominal spasms and cramping.

-- Persistent nausea and poor appetite.
+- Persistent nausea and low appetite.

 Treatment